A talk on how to prepare for a tech career after college with the DSC group of Strathmore University in Nairobi, Kenya.

-Woman: Thank you.
+Susan: Thank you.
 If anyone has any questions, perhaps you can answer their questions.

 Brett: Yeah – Joseph is asking if having a background in business is a field that is valuable.
 I think there is a lot to be said about MBA-style skills.
 I think a lot of programmers pu-pu management and stuff like that, but I think this is oftentimes what a lot of real-world stuff ends up being – working for other people.
 If you can get an MBA, or if that’s something that’s interesting to you, I think that’s something that you could certainly pursue.
 On the flip side, I think you’ll find that a lot of business is not stuff that they can teach in school, or rather it’s dealing with conflicts and personalities and things like that.
 A lot of business knowledge is generic things or very broad advice.
 The specifics are the key to success in business, and nobody can really give you a clean template for that.
 Are there any other questions?

-Woman: I would like to know, when doing internships or applying for work outside, they ask for experience.
+Susan: I would like to know, when doing internships or applying for work outside, they ask for experience.
 What is your advice about that?